bare ingredients - a foodie site for food lovers

 Method

 2. To Cook: Heat olive oil in a large saucepan over a moderate-high heat.
 Add the monkfish fillets to the pan and cook for 8-10 minutes turning half way through the cooking time.
-The fish will be opaque and firm when cooked and the parma ham should be slightly browned.
+The fish will be opaque and firm when cooked and the prosciutto should be slightly browned.
 Serve at once accompanied by your choice of side dish.